 The electorate, the plebian masses, the common people do not trust this native when one holds public office.

-One becomes a highly recognized symbol for:
+One may become a highly recognized symbol for

 exploitation, poverty, starvation